brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 ## Code structure

 I'm a big proponent of clean code.
-We try to keep our code clean and maintainable, by setting a few rules of thumb.
+We try to keep our code clean and maintainable, by setting a few rules of thumb:

 - Classes should be small, 50 lines of code should be the maximum
 - Methods should also be small and easy to reason about